 Although the Vaccine Act only guarantees a reasonable award of attorney's fees and costs to successful petitioners, a special master may also award fees and costs in an unsuccessful case if: (1) the "petition was brought in good faith"; and (2) "there was a reasonable basis for the claim for which the petition was brought."
 Section 15(e)(1).
 I have in prior decisions set forth at length the criteria to be applied when determining if a claim possessed "reasonable basis" sufficient for a fees award.
 See, e.g., Sterling v.
 Sec'y of Health & Hum.
 Servs., No. 16-551V, 2020 WL 549443, at 4 (Fed.
 Cl.
 Spec.
 Mstr.
 Jan.
 3, 2020).
-Establishing reasonable basis does not automatically entitle an unsuccessful claimant to fees, but is instead a threshold obligation.
+Importantly, establishing reasonable basis does not automatically entitle an unsuccessful claimant to fees, but is instead a threshold obligation; fees can still thereafter be limited, if unreasonable, or even denied entirely.

-In short, the claim's reasonable basis must be demonstrated through some objective evidentiary showing.
+A claim's reasonable basis3 must be demonstrated through some objective evidentiary showing.
 Cottingham v.
 Sec'y of Health & Hum.
 Servs., 971 F.3d 1337, 1344 (Fed.
 Cir.
 2020) (citing Simmons v.
 Sec'y of Health & Hum.
 Servs., 875 F.3d 632, 635 (Fed.
 Cir.
 2017)).
 This objective inquiry is focused on the claim-counsel's conduct is irrelevant (although it may bulwark good faith).
 Simmons, 875 F.3d at 635.
 Reasonable basis inquiries are not static-they evaluate not only what was known at the time the petition was filed, but also take into account what is learned about the evidentiary support for the claim as the matter progresses.
 Perreira v.
 Sec'y of Health & Hum.
 Servs., 33 F.3d 1375, 1377 (Fed.
 Cir.
 1994) (upholding the finding that a reasonable basis for petitioners' claims ceased to exist once they had reviewed their expert's opinion, which consisted entirely of unsupported speculation).